open-game-system/app-bridge/packages/app-bridge-native/README.md

 ```

 Without this connection:
-- The bridge won't receive the ready signal from the web bridge
+- The bridge won't receive events or the ready signal from the web bridge
 - The `subscribeToReadyState` callback won't fire with `true`
-- State updates won't be received by the WebView
+- State updates won't be sent to or received from the WebView

-Note: The web bridge automatically sends the ready signal when initialized - you don't need to handle this manually.
+Note: The web bridge automatically sends the ready signal and handles internal initialization messages when `registerWebView` and `handleWebMessage` are correctly set up.
+You do not need to handle `STATE_INIT` or manually signal readiness.